Article: Loudspeaker Crossover Inductors Part 2

 Winding Wires for Loudspeaker Inductors.

+The most often used is copper and more rarely silver, due to its cost.
+The wires come in different diameters, purity, strandings, insulation coatings, and coating operating temperatures.
 The most common wire sizes for loudspeaker inductors range from around 0.5mm to 1.4mm diameter.
 This is the diameter of the actual copper content "not" the overall diameter of the wire which includes coatings.
 The wires are coated with very thin electrically insulating materials generally known as enamels.
 There are many of these coatings all with different performance characteristics.
 The coated wires are graded, G1 is a single coating, G2 is coated twice and exceptionally G3, three times.
 Thicker coatings provide for greater abrasion resistance and insulation but reduce the overall copper content in a layered coil.

 Wire purity is usually advised as the number of 9's which are included in a wires description for purity.
 This is otherwise specified in percentage terms.
 Hence "4 nines" implies 99.99% purity, whilst 5 nines" would be 99.999%.
 The higher purity specifications are preferred for loudspeaker inductors based upon perceptions regarding the overall sound quality.